CarbonLDP/carbonldp-js-sdk/doc/README.md

 listChildren( parentURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response ]>
 ```

-Return all the children of the container specified.
+Retrieves an array of unresolved pointers that refers to all children of the container specified.

 *Parameters*

-- parentURI: URI of the document container to look for their children.
+- parentURI: URI of the document container from where to look for its children.
 - requestOptions

 ##### addMembers